View Document Text

 LNW does not charge any performance fees.
 Some investment advisers experience conflicts of interest in

-conflicts of interest are not applicable to LNW, some third-party funds in which clients invest charge a
+performance-fee conflicts of interest are not applicable to LNW, some third-party funds in which clients

-performance fee within that particular fund.
-Details of those investments are disclosed in the fund
+invest charge a performance fee within that particular fund.
+Details of those investments are disclosed in

-documents for that fund.
-Of course, a fee based on a percentage of the market value of assets will increase
+the fund documents for that fund.
+Of course, a fee based on a percentage of the market value of assets will

 7. Types of Clients